dbca-wa/wastd/docs/_sources/data_consumers.rst.txt

 * Shell: Rancher > pod > shell > fab shell > iPython session.
 * Database: Rancher > pod > shell > ./manage.py db_shell > psql session.

+The main avenue for data consumers are the value-added and well documented reports.
+The reports contain an up to date explanation of all exported data products, as well as maps and summary tables.
+Most of the insights and summaries a data consumer might want will be in the reports.

 The remainder of this page is the older documentation, pending an update of links.